-Oscar-winning director Kathryn Bigelow’s net worth is conservatively estimate at $14 million, so at least from this perspective there appears to be a bias at work.
+Oscar-winning director Kathryn Bigelow’s net worth is conservatively estimated at $14 million, so at least from this perspective, there appears to be a bias at work.

 On the other hand, does this quote of hers from an interview with Time sound like someone overly concerned with her own net worth:

 “I don’t make films for audiences.
 I make films to express myself.
 Through that, I have confidence that there are people out there…interested in looking in through the window of the world of my story, in the same way, that I enjoy watching films by filmmakers of all kinds.”

 DuVernay is clearly determined to make her movies on her terms, striving for diversity in representation while making movies that speak to our current moment.
 And though her compensation seems inadequate for the work she’s doing we hope she continues long into the future making her movies on her terms.

 Read More Celebrity Net Worth Stories

 If you liked reading this post about celebrity net worth, here are some more from our archives.

 - Elon Musk’s Sister: Tosca Musk’s Net Worth